What is an agreement?

 How is a deed executed?

-- it must be signed, sealed and delivered to the counterparty; and
+- signed, sealed and delivered to the counterparty; and

-- there must be a witness who is not a party to the deed.
+- witnessed by someone who is not a party to the deed.

 What are the key differences between agreements and deeds?